ftick/secret-hitler/README.md

 Play at [secrethitler.online](https://secrethitler.online) (requires 5 players, use guest accounts to test).

+Supports 5-10 players, text or voice (beta) chat, and the game's core rule set.
+Game data is persisted to allow features like stat aggregation, or game replays in future.

 # Attribution
 "Secret Hitler" is a game designed by Max Temkin, Mike Boxleiter, Tommy Maranges, and Mackenzie Schubert.
 This adaptation is neither affiliated nor endorsed by the copyright holders.